-PCNN
+2.2.2 Pulse Coupled Neural Network (PCNN)

 PCNN plays an important role in the image fusion process in choosing the best-quality image block for fused image.

 Pulse-coupled neural network (PCNN) is a novel artificial neural network model developed by Eckhorn in 1990 and based on the experimental observations of synchronous pulse bursts in a cat’s and monkey’s visual cortex.
 It is characterized by the global coupling and pulse synchronization of neurons.
 These characteristics benefit image fusion which makes use of local image information.